dmalykh/axeloy/README.md

-#UNDER DEVELOPMENT
+# UNDER DEVELOPMENT

-Axeloy is a tool that helps send a messages for your customers by a variety of communication channels.
+Axeloy is a is a plugin driven tool that helps send a messages for your customers by a variety of communication channels.

-###Main concepts
+### Main concepts
 Subscribe source **profile** to send messages by destinations profiles by **ways**.
 Axeloy receives **message** by source **way**, determinate by source **profile** destination profiles.
 And sent message for destination profiles by ways.